bradjolicoeur/VapoDataBus/README.md

 ## VapoDataBus
 VapoDataBus was created to purge NServiceBus DataBus files after n days.
 With some small modifications it can be used to purge other files as well.

-We originaly used Sam Martindale's Powershell script for purging, but we found that we needed something that handled a larger volume of files.
+I originally used Sam Martindale's Powershell script for purging, but found that I needed something that handled a larger volume of files.

 This project improves on Sam's PS script in the following ways:
 - It can be run once an hour to delete an hour of files at a time